ZITER URBAN LANDSCAPE ECOLOGY LAB

 Postdocs

-We currently do not have funding for postdocs, but there are provincial (FRQNT), and national (NSERC) funding opportunities for Canadian citizens and permanent residents.
+Any open positions are posted below.
+Additionally, there are provincial (FRQNT), and national (NSERC) funding opportunities for Canadian citizens and permanent residents.
 Additional funding opportunities for postdoctoral work in Canada include Liber Ero, and Mitacs.
 Please contact Carly if you are interested in working on an application together.

 If you are applying for a specific, advertised graduate or postdoc position, please refer to that position's advertisement for guidance (and mention the opportunity you are applying to in your email).
 However, if you are applying to the lab generally, read on...